MicrosoftDocs/winapps-winrt-api/microsoft.ui.xaml/application_debugsettings.md

 ---

 <!-- Property syntax
-public Windows.UI.Xaml.DebugSettings DebugSettings { get; }
+public Microsoft.UI.Xaml.DebugSettings DebugSettings { get; }
 -->

 # Microsoft.UI.Xaml.Application.DebugSettings

 ## -description

 Gets an object that declares how the app behaves when run in a debug environment.

 ## -property-value

 An object that declares how the app behaves when run in a debug environment.

 ## -remarks

 To modify the app debug settings, get the [DebugSettings](debugsettings.md) object from this property and then change its properties as necessary.

 ## -examples